daniele-salvagni/escape-from-the-aliens/README.md

 # Escape from the Aliens #

 This is the repository for the java implementation of the board game *Escape from Aliens in Outer Space*.
-This project is part of the Software Engineering 2015 course at Politecnico di Milano, group **CG_2**.
+This project is part of the Software Engineering 2015 course (and Final Test) at Politecnico di Milano.

 ## General info ##

-### Group members: ###

-* Daniele Salvagni
-* Simone Triventi

 ### Repository folders: ###